 SimplyCash Card from American Express

-Rewards and benefits: Earn 1.25% cash back on all purchases; travel accident insurance.
+Rewards and benefits: Earn up to 2% cash back on gas and groceries; 1.25% cash back on all other purchases; travel accident insurance.

 Annual fee: $0